tlylt/bookmarks/README.md

 ## Test
 - [Rails Conf 2013 The Magic Tricks of Testing by Sandi Metz](https://youtu.be/URSWYvyc42M)
-  - Neat presentation on testing, examples are in Rails but applies to any languages
+  - Neat presentation on testing, examples are in Rails but applicable to any languages

 </span>
 </div>